-Students will earn .5 Elective: credits for being a Teacher Assistant and teachers are only allowed to have two assistants per semester.
+Students will earn 1⁄2 an elective credit for being a Teacher Assistant and teachers are only allowed to have two assistants per semester.
 This is an ideal class for students who like to help teachers and or students who are thinking that they would want to be a teacher in the future.
 Students will be required to stay busy the majority of the period helping the teacher with copies, grading, organizing etc.